Angelica seeds are a common ingredient in alcoholic beverages including chartreuse and gin for their aromatic nature.

 - Long term use is acceptable

 There are 30 species of Angelica.
-Ths most commonly used are Angelica sinensis (Dong Quai), and Angelica archangelica.
+The most commonly used are Angelica sinensis (Dong Quai), and Angelica archangelica.

-The apiaceae family of plants, under which angelica is contained, consists of 3700 species distributed into 434 genera.
-It is in fact the 16th largest family of flowering plants.
+The Apiaceae family of plants, under which Angelica is contained, consists of 3700 species distributed into 434 genera.
+It's the 16th largest family of flowering plants.

 Clinical Applications Of Angelica: